dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ---

 # Microsoft Intune App SDK for Android Developer Guide
-***Note**:  You may wish to first read the [Get Started with Intune App SDK Guide](getting-started-and-faq.md), which explains how to prepare for integration on each supported platform.*

-You can use the Microsoft Intune App SDK to enable mobile app management (MAM) features within your Android app.
-MAM policies allow IT administrators to deploy policies to enlightened apps (apps that have the Intune App SDK enabled) that are managed by Microsoft Intune.
+> [!NOTE]

-**Note**: You may wish to first read the [[Get Started with Intune App SDK guide](Getting-Started-and-FAQ.xml)](intune), which covers the current features of the SDK and describes how to prepare for integration on each supported platform.
+> You may wish to first read the [Intune App SDK overview](intune-app-sdk.md), which covers the current features of the SDK and describes how to prepare for integration on each supported platform.

 # What is in the SDK